TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

             >
             > Maybe then "interface groups" would be a useful thing to attach to scripts?
 Or like a script tag system?
 And `find_script_by_tag()` or something.

-- [ ] REFACTOR: Delete the `calc_orig_pt_distance()` method in hitcapsule bc this info is really only needed when doing the actual collision and isn't needed most of the time.
+- [ ] ~~REFACTOR: Delete the `calc_orig_pt_distance()` method in hitcapsule bc this info is really only needed when doing the actual collision and isn't needed most of the time.~~
+    - No. This is used in the spherization of the capsules in the broad phase of the overlap check.